wesmc7777/Azure-IoT-C-SDK-Reference/prov-device-ll-client-h/mockable-function.md

 ## Parameters
 * `handle` The handle created by a call to the create function.

+## Return Value
- The handle created by a call to the create function.
+The data that was specified by the service

-* `json` The data field that is sent to the service.
+to the service.
 Setting json to NULL will unset the value previously set

 ## Return Value
 PROV_DEVICE_RESULT_OK upon success or an error code upon failure